 The Katech valvetrain cell may also be used to prove valvetrain durability.
 Many customers are encouraged by simulations results but want physical testing of the valvetrain to confirm results.
 This testing can run using the same pre-programmed race track or OE test schedule.
 This testing validates all valvetrain components from cam to valve actuation.
 Should any of these components not be up to the requirement, the test allows you to correct the issue on the valvetrain dollar, saving time and damage to an expensive prototype engine.

 Air flow is key to achieving high specific power output.
 The flowing of cylinder heads coupled with hand porting used to be the first stop in building race engines.
 Now the consistency of CNC porting by the manufacturer has almost made hand porting obsolete.

 Measuring the air flow capacity of a cylinder head is still important for racing engines or a manufacturer’s prototype cylinder heads, where there may be part to part variation in the prototype manufacturing process.
 Prototype engine performance variation has been trace back to variations in cylinder head flow.
 For all the above reasons Katech has maintained this measurement capability.

 Katech holds the ability to test fuel systems with the fuel flow cell.
-This capability was used extensively during the development of the V4 GDI motorcycle engine.
+This capability was used extensively during the development of the GDI engines.
 Fuel rail design and fuel rail pressure dynamics were studied so as to not to be a source of cylinder to cylinder variation.
 New port fuel system configurations continued to be checked and tested prior to first application as well as the occasional vintage mechanical injection system.

 Katech is ready to support customers with any engine and vehicle sub-system development needs.
 Individual car owners have come to Katech to solve custom engine installation issues.
 Katech has worked with race teams to solve problems or optimize race car cooling systems, oil systems, air induction systems and other vehicle systems.